cwolock/survML/README.md

 on a user-specified grid, the CDF is a binary regression using the outcome $I(Y \leq t)$.
 The data sets for each $t$ are combined into a single, pooled data set, including $t$ as a covariate.
-Currently, `survML` allows either Super Learner or gradient-boosted trees to be used for binary regression.
+Currently, `survML` allows Super Learner to be used for binary regression, but more learners will be added in future versions.

 The `stackG` function performs global survival stacking.
 The most important user-specified arguments are described here: